Complexities of 3-manifolds from triangulations, Heegaard splittings, and surgery presentations: Linear complexity triangulations from Heegaard splittings

 \section{Linear complexity triangulations from Heegaard splittings}

-In this section we present an explicit construction of an efficient triangulation from a Heegaard splitting given by a mapping class.

-Recall from Definition~\ref{definition:heegaard-lickorish-complexity} that the \emph{Heegaard-Lickorish complexity} of a closed $3$-manifold $M$ is the minimal word length, in the Lickorish generators, of a mapping class which gives a Heegaard splitting of~$M$.
+In this section we present an explicit construction of a triangulation from a Heegaard splitting given by a mapping class.
+Recall from Definition~\ref{definition:heegaard-lickorish-complexity} that the \emph{Heegaard-Lickorish complexity} of a closed $3$-manifold $M$ is the minimal word length, in the Lickorish generators, of a mapping class on an arbitrary surface which gives a Heegaard splitting of~$M$.
 Here the Lickorish generators of the mapping class group $\Mod(\Sigma_g)$ of an oriented surface $\Sigma_g$ of genus $g$ are defined to be the $\pm1$ Dehn twists along the curves $\alpha_1,\ldots,\alpha_g$, $\beta_1,\ldots,\beta_g$, $\gamma_1,\ldots,\gamma_{g-1}$ shown in Figure~\ref{figure:lickorish-generators}.